therrshan/image-captioning/Transformers/Readme.md

 ### `test.py`

 In this file, the trained model weights are loaded to evaluate the model's performance on test data.
-It outputs the predicted captions alongside the true captions for comparison.
+It outputs the predicted captions and the BLEU score.

 ## Output